 “I don’t know whether to go,” I sobbed.

 But I still didn’t know whether to go.

 I started to talk myself into staying at home with my parents, telling myself how great it would be to spend more time with my family.
 I could catch up on work and relax and see the friends I hadn’t managed to visit this time around.
-Travel can be stressful, and my recent trip to the Baltics was proof of how unlucky my solo travel ventures could be.
+Travel can be stressful.
 Wouldn’t it be so much easier to just stay at home?

 I calculated I’d lose $3,000 if I cancelled my plans.
 Blown on a trip I never took.
 Visiting these places would have been so good for my site.
 I want to be the person who goes to places people think are crazy-expensive and shatter the illusion.
 And, well, it’s the Seychelles.
 How many people would kill to go to the Seychelles right now?